Using Storybook with RedwoodJS - Lunchdev

 00:17:25 - Anthony Campolo

 Yeah.
-This is one of the actually the really nice things about the tutorial docs and why I always try and recommend people actually stick with the tutorial docs because they actually kind of highlight what's being changed within the thing.
-That's why I immediately bailed on my notes that I wrote down there.
-Alright, so now if we look over here, we now have full, which is the full blog post and we also have summary, which is the dot dot dot with that right there.
+This is one of the really nice things about the tutorial docs, and why I always try to recommend people actually stick with the tutorial docs, because they actually highlight what's being changed within the thing.
+That's why I immediately bailed on the notes that I wrote down there.
+All right, so now if we look over here, we now have full, which is the full blog post, and we also have summary, which is the dot dot dot with that right there.
 So that's good.
 But it's not being brought in yet to our blog cell.
 So that is going to be the

 00:18:03 - Anthony Campolo